College ice hockey statistics: NCAA Division I men's records

 The NCAA does not recognize any statistical achievements prior to 1947–48.
 Beginning that year and ending in 1963–64, all varsity programs played at the same level.
-Despite the NCAA creating the University- and College-tiers in the mid-50's there was only one national tournament and no official separation for college hockey.
-While there were informal tiers of play (the WCHA being regarded superior to the MIAC for instance), the delineation of college ice hockey was not formally introduced until ECAC 2 was formed and all lower-tier programs were placed in the College Division.
+Despite the NCAA creating the university and college tiers in the mid-50s, there was only one national tournament and no official separation for college hockey.
+While there were informal tiers of play (the WCHA being regarded as superior to the MIAC, for instance), the delineation of college ice hockey was not formally introduced until ECAC 2 was formed and all lower-tier programs were placed in the College Division.
 Because of this, all scoring prior to 1964 was done at the equivalent of the Division I level.
-The NCAA created numerical divisions in 1973 and all university-division records were grandfathered into D-I.
+The NCAA created numerical divisions in 1973, and all university-division records were grandfathered into D-I.

-Individual Records
+Individual records

 Records reflect only those statistics that are available.
 Current as of June 1, 2022.